naluthi/python-api-learning/README.md

-# Random Pythom Code and me trying ti learn something
+# Random Python code and me trying to learn stuff

 ## Table of Contents